Does Bacteria Cause Stomach Cancer?

 The recent findings may change how specialists screen for and treat this type of cancer.

 H. pylori is a very common infection: At least half the people in the world get it at some point, usually in childhood.
-Doctors are unsure why it affects some people differently than others”, said Dr Yeap Chee Loong, Consultant General, Upper Gastrointestinal and Obesity Surgeon at the Gleneagles Kuala Lumpur.
+Doctors are unsure why it affects some people differently than others”, said Dr Yeap Chee Loong, Consultant General, Upper Gastrointestinal and Obesity Surgeon at Gleneagles Hospital Kuala Lumpur.